Variational Markov chain mixtures with automatic component selection: Modeling: Critiquing the Markov State Model

 Identifying a suitable distance function $d$ and a set of data centers $\{\bm{c}_1, \ldots, \bm{c}_s\}$ can be tricky.
 When the data lies in $\mathcal{X} = \mathbb{R}^D$, one popular method combines all the trajectory locations into a data set $\{\bm{x}_i\}_{1 \leq i \leq M}$ and selects the centers $\{\bm{c}_1, \ldots, \bm{c}_s\}$ that minimize the sum of square distances

 where $d(\bm{x}, \bm{y}) = \lVert \bm{x} - \bm{y} \rVert$ is the Euclidean distance.
 This method is called $k$-means clustering \cite{lloyd1982least}.

 $k$-means clustering is common but not always effective at identifying finite states.
 Spectral clustering \cite{coifman2005geometric} is an alternative method that adapts to the nonlinear manifold structure of the input data.
 Spectral clustering can be applied to any state space (not just $\mathcal{X} = \mathbb{R}^D$), as long as there is a kernel function $k:\mathcal{X} \times \mathcal{X} \rightarrow \mathbb{R}$ which quantifies the similarity between data points. \fig~\ref{fig:clustering} illustrates spectral clustering on a spiral data set using the Gaussian kernel $k(\bm{x}, \bm{y}) = \exp(- \tfrac{1}{2 \sigma^2} \lVert \bm{x} - \bm{y} \rVert^2)$ with bandwidth $\sigma = 1$.
-For a demonstration of spectral clustering on gene expression data, see Sec.~\ref{sec:gene}.

-Alg.~\ref{alg:spectral} provides simple, direct pseudocode for spectral clustering that emphasizes the cluster definitions.
-However, the pseudocode becomes prohibitively slow when the data size $M$ is large.
-For such cases, there is a faster spectral clustering implementation in \cite{chen2023randomly} that reduces the cost from $\mathcal{O}(M^2)$ operations to $\mathcal{O}(M)$ operations.
+Spectral clustering is now standard practice in Markov state modeling, so the algorithmic details are omitted; see \cite{coifman2005geometric} for the classical formulation and \cite{chen2023randomly} for a scalable implementation based on randomized linear algebra.
+Later, Sec.~\ref{sec:gene} will apply spectral clustering to construct Markov states for gene expression data.

-\subsection{The Markovian assumption}
+\subsection{The Markovian Assumption}

 In a Markov state model, each trajectory $\bm{Y}$ is assumed to be \emph{Markovian}.
 The Markovian assumption means that the position $Y_t$ depends only on the immediate past position $Y_{t-1}$, regardless of all the earlier positions $Y_{t-2}, Y_{t-3}, \ldots$.
 Thus, all the transition probabilities can be written as